Skip to Main Content

 "I am constantly inspired by the commitment to patient safety and genuine compassion shown to both patients and family members, which I see exhibited by all members of the Dignity Health care teams."

-Sacramento Community Board Member
+Vice Chair of the Sacramento Community Board

 Sister Nora Mary Curtin, RSM